cnrobbins/Reinforcement-Learning-FA24-Final-Project/README.md

 Results: PPO and A2C outcomes from both Slow-down and Speed-up conditions, including videos and reference plots.

 Note:
 A large portion of the necessary dependencies, including the CMA-ES optimization scripts and neuromechanical model control scripts, are exclusive to the NeuMove Laboratory and are not included in this repository.
 As a result, this codebase cannot be fully executed without access to those components.
-If you have further questions, you can reach me at robbins.cal@northeastern.edu
+If you have further questions, you can reach me at robbins.cal@northeastern.edu or ton.v@northeastern.edu